Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification: A scalar of finite and small mass in gauge theory

-As mentioned in \ref{subseq:non_vanishing_mass}, there is a necessity to break the translational symmetry to generate a finite mass of the TeV order for the Higgs boson.
-Rather than adding ad-hoc interactions terms as \cite{Hirose:2021rit}, we would like to investigate the possibility to generate non-vanishing finite corrections to the scalar mass using only the fundamental structure of the theory.
-It has been mentioned in \cite{Buchmuller_2017} that in the case of a gauge group with several U(1) gauge factors, the WL lines are the pseudo-Nambu-Goldstone bosons of the translational symmetry.
+One of the motivations for the construction presented above is to construct toy models of the Higgs boson with finite mass.
+To do so, it is necessary to break the translational symmetry to generate a finite mass of the TeV order for the Higgs boson.
+Rather than adding ad-hoc interaction terms as in\cite{Hirose:2021rit}, we would like to investigate the possibility of generating non-vanishing finite corrections to the scalar mass using only the gauge structure of the theory.
+It has been mentioned in \cite{Buchmuller_2017} that in the case of a gauge group with several $U(1)$ gauge factors, the WLs are the pseudo-Nambu-Goldstone bosons of the translational symmetry.
+We develop this idea further in this section.